t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="eo"></a>
-*Q: Does DoxBox support encrypting data with multiple cyphers (aka "cascaded" cyphers, or "superencryption")*
+*Q: Does DoxBox support nesting Boxes inside each other, isn't this a neat idea!*

-*A:* Yes!
-DoxBox allows volumes to be nested one inside another, with **complete** flexibility as to which encryption options are used with each volume.
+*A:* Yes; DoxBox allows volumes to be nested one inside another, with **complete** flexibility as to which encryption options are used with each volume.
-TODO:update - this is a bad idea

 This means that you can (for example) have: